mikbe/commandable/README.markdown

     # do stuff

+I actually prefer to create a separate file for my Commandable configuration and load it in my apps main file in the `lib` directory.
+Just make sure you load the Commandable configuration file first.

 ## In closing... ##

-One really cool thing about this design is you can add extend another app that uses Commandable and add your own methods without having to crack open their code.
+One really cool thing about this design is you can extend another app and add your own command line controls without having to crack open their code.
+The other app doesn't even have to use commandable.
+You can just write your own methods that call the methods of the original program.

-This is the first public release so it's still very newish.
-You know the saying, "It doesn't work for you?
-But it works great on my computer!"

-The code is really, really ugly right now.
+I should also say the code is really, really ugly right now.
 Thats the very next thing I will be working on for this project.
 This is the "rough draft" version that works perfectly well but is very ugly code-wise.
 I needed to use it right now so am putting it out in beta.

 If you have any questions about how the code works I've tried to give as much info in these docs as possible but I am also an OCD level commenter so you should be able to find fairly good explanations of what I'm doing in the code.